 There is also the option to work as an independent contractor.
 This means providing specialist services for an organisation under a contract for services.
 Independent contractors working within the UK should be aware of the IR35 tax legislation.

-Making sure you’ve registered your business with HMRC is a crucial first step, and sorting this early can save you a lot of administration headaches further down the line.
+Making sure you’ve registered your business with HMRC is a crucial first step, and sorting this out early can save you a lot of administration headaches further down the line.

 Regulations and insurance

 Holding the appropriate insurance is essential for both you and your customers.
-Public liability insurance is perhaps the most important, as it helps cover legal costs and compensation should someone be injured, or property damaged due to your work.
+Public liability insurance is perhaps the most important, as it helps cover legal costs and compensation should someone be injured or property damaged due to your work.

-It’s also hugely advisable to look into personal accident insurance, as this will offer financial reassurance should you become injured and unable to work.
+It’s also advisable to look into personal accident insurance, as this will offer financial reassurance should you become injured and unable to work.
 It’s also worth considering tools insurance and vehicle insurance, protecting you should your property be stolen.

 Marketing yourself